martinmugnier/martinmugnier.github.io/_pages/about.md

 I am a Ph.D. candidate at [CREST](http://crest.science/), [ENSAE Paris](https://www.ensae.fr/), [Institut Polytechnique de Paris](https://www.ip-paris.fr/) under the supervision of Prof. [Xavier D'Haultfœuille](https://faculty.crest.fr/xdhaultfoeuille/) since September 2019.

-My research focuses on identification and estimation of nonlinear panel data models.
+My main field of research is econometrics, with a focus on identification and estimation of nonlinear panel data models.
 I am particularly interested in the use of high-dimensional statistics and machine learning tools to solve such problems.

 I am currently visiting the Department of Economics of the University of Chicago for the 2022 Winter and Spring Quarters, invited by Prof. Stéphane Bonhomme.